 Indomitable – as the Brown University set out to create a particular sculpture version of the iconic brown near mascot, it wasn’t thinking cuddly.
 After an international search, it engaged the services of Nick Bibby, instead – he is a British artist who is also known for his accurately detailed wildlife sculptures.

 As a result, a 10-foot tall and 2.4 ton bronze sculpture of a male Kodiak brown bear was built.
 Since it was installed in year 2013, the sculpture has been intimidating visitors who go to Brown’s Erickson Athletic Complex.

 Artistic ambitions, while great, can (at times) conflict with practicality.
 In another story, an art fanatic that worked at a deeply indebted hospital, commissioned a sculpture for around $80,000 – putting themselves further in debt!
-If you made this mistake and put your equifax credit report in a hole, seek the help of credit repair experts.
+If you made this mistake & put your equifax credit report in a hole, fill out an Equifax Dispute Form or seek the help of credit repair experts.

 Bajnotti Fountain – this public sculpture in Rhode Island was completed in 1901.
 The Italian diplomat Signor Paul Bajnotti gave this fountain to the city in memory to Carrie Mathilde Brown, his Providence – born wife.
 The Bajnotti Fountain is designed with a flowing neo-classical style.
 The fountain is the work of an American artist, one Enid Yardell, who studied in Paris along with the great French sculptor Auguste Rodin.

 Daybreak – this bronze sculpture is a work of Gil Franklin.
 It is located at Waterman and Benefit streets on College Hill.
 In spite of its abstract style, the shape arrangements are suggesting someone that danced a jig.
 Daybreak is also known as RISD Beach and is considered one of the most visible pieces of outdoor sculpture in Rhode Island.